 George J. Kroculick is co-chair of Duane Morris' Real Estate Practice Group and a member of the firm's governing Partners Board.
 Mr. Kroculick practices in the area of real estate law with a focus on eminent domain, including just compensation, right to take, relocation assistance and highway access management, as well as land use and land use litigation, and real estate tax relief matters.
 He has represented clients before local, county and state permitting authorities.

 Mr. Kroculick represents private property owners whose property has been claimed for transportation right of way and other public projects.
 He has represented private sector clients in condemnations of environmentally sensitive properties as well.
 Mr. Kroculick is listed in Chambers USA: America's Leading Lawyers for Business for real estate law and has written and lectured frequently on issues regarding condemnation law, including relocation expenses, demonstrative evidence, severance damages and the public use doctrine.

-Admitted to practice in Pennsylvania and New Jersey, Mr. Kroculick is a member of the American, New Jersey and Pennsylvania bar associations.
-He is also a member of the editorial board of the International Council of Shopping Centers' publication, Shopping Center Legal Update, a member of the editorial board of the International Council of Shopping Centers' publication, Retail Law Strategist.
-He is a member of the Urban Land Institute and co-chair of its Capital Markets Council, Philadelphia District Council.
+Admitted to practice in Pennsylvania, New Jersey and the District of Columbia, Mr. Kroculick is a member of the editorial boards of the International Council of Shopping Centers' publications Shopping Center Legal Update and Retail Law Strategist.
+He is a member of the Urban Land Institute and a member of its Advisory Council and its Policy & Planning Council.
 Mr. Kroculick is a graduate of Villanova University School of Law and a cum laude graduate of Villanova University.